willsigmon/songboard/README.md

 ![Platform](https://img.shields.io/badge/platform-macOS-black?style=flat-square) ![Python](https://img.shields.io/badge/python-3%2B-blue?style=flat-square) ![License](https://img.shields.io/badge/license-MIT-green?style=flat-square)

-Turn every Spotify or Apple Music URL you copy into a universal [Song.link](https://song.link) share in a blink.
-Songboard watches your clipboard so you can drop perfect, platform-agnostic links anywhere—texts, tweets, group chats, you name it.
+Songboard keeps every music link you copy ready for everyone.
+Grab a track from Spotify or Apple Music and your clipboard refreshes with a universal [Song.link](https://song.link) share—perfect for texts, socials, and anywhere your listeners are.

-> 🎉 Built for creators, curators, and anyone tired of “do you have this on *my* streaming service?”
+> Crafted for curators, artists, and friends who want sharing to feel native on macOS.

 ![Songboard social preview](docs/social-preview.png)

 ---

-## ✨ What you get
+## ✨ Designed for the way you share
-- Instant Song.link conversion for Spotify, Apple Music, iTunes, and geo.apple domains
+- macOS-first experience that runs quietly in the background and relaunches at login
-- Hands-free background agent that launches at login and stays invisible
+- Instant Song.link conversion for Spotify, Apple Music, iTunes, and geo.apple links
-- Safe retries and loop protection so your clipboard never flips back and forth
+- Clipboard protection that avoids loops and keeps your original copy safe if anything fails
-- Tiny, dependency-free Python script (fits anywhere)
+- Lightweight, dependency-free Python script you can read in a single glance

 ---

-## 🚀 Quick start
+## 🚀 Set up in minutes

-> Requires macOS with Python 3 (preinstalled on modern macOS versions).
+> Requires macOS with Python 3 (preinstalled on current macOS versions).

 ```bash
 # 1. Drop the watcher script on your machine